Tax Code br – What Do They Mean?

 NumberThe number tells the employer how much tax-free income will be provided this year.

-Letter Letter signify your situation in sync with personal allowance.
+Letter The letter signifies your situation in sync with your personal allowance.

 The number relies upon tax-free personal allowance and income that is not taxed.
-The benefits from your job are also taken into account.
+The benefits of your job are also taken into account.
 The standard tax code used is 1257L.

 It means the digits are multiplied by 10 to find the tax-free amount.
 The letter tells how much you have to pay.
 In this case, £12,570 is the personal allowance, and L indicates that you are entitled to the basic free allowance.